 At the June 2024 Board Meeting, the MTA confirmed that due to the loss of congestion pricing revenue, the Second Avenue Subway will be deferred, and previously allocated funds will have to go to state-of-good-repair.
-Additionally, 23 subway and two LIRR stations set to undergo accessibility renovations will be deferred, among many other lost projects.
+Additionally, 23 stations set to undergo accessibility renovations will be deferred, among many other lost projects.